Latest News

 Texas and California are also leading the U.S. for new installations of combined solar and battery storage capacities so far in 2025.
 This will likely lead to a further concentration of clean energy growth in these states.

-Other states could now fall further behind Texas in terms of clean energy and total power generation.
+Other states could now fall further behind Texas in terms of clean and total energy generation, as federal support for new clean energy capacity is set to decline sharply.

 It could lead to a lopsided growth in national electricity, as states with large clean capacity footprints will outpace states who have adopted clean generation capacity more slowly over the past few years.